raspberrypilearning/sense-hat-puzzle-box/en/step_16.md

     ]
 ```

-The program you're going to write needs at least one location target but can have many.
+The program you're going to write needs at least one location target, but it can have many.

-+ In the "locks" section, create a GPS object called *gps* which will monitor the GPS board and convert its raw data into Longitude, Latitude and Altitude, as well as other helpful data.
++ In the **Locks** section, create a GPS object called `gps` which will monitor the GPS device and store its raw data as useful data such as longitude, latitude, and altitude.

 ```python3
 gps = GPS()
 ```

-+ Choose your destination and find out its latitude and longitude using an online mapping service such as [Google Maps](http://maps.google.com)
+Choose your destination and find out its latitude and longitude using an online mapping service such as [Google Maps](http://maps.google.com).

-+ Find your chosen location on the map and right-click on it
++ Find your chosen location on the map and right-click on it.

 ![Map](images/map.png)

-+ Select **What's here** and the latitude and longitude will be shown below.
++ Select **What's here**, and the latitude and longitude will be shown at the bottom of the screen.

 ![Map with Co-ordinates](images/map-coord.png)

-+  Choose as many locations as you like and add them to a two dimensional list in your Python script:
++  Choose as many locations as you like, and add them to a two-dimensional list called `targets` in your Python script:

 ```python3
 targets = [